-This message is sent to the Cisco IOS Gatekeeper from the external application in response to a Request RRQ.
-It indicates that the external application has completed the processing of the request.
+This message is sent from the external application to the Cisco IOS Gatekeeper in response to a Request RRQ.
+This message indicates that the external application has completed the processing of the request.

-For Response RCF, the possible tags are:
+For Response RCF, the possible tags are shown in Table 4-7: